unyt-org/uix/docs/manual/02 Cross-Realm Imports.md

 > * Classes
 >   * Class definitions should always be put in a `common` module if the class is used both on the backend and frontend.
 >   * static class fields can still be accessed on a class imported from the backend
-> * Symbols exported from a backend module cannot be imported in a frontend module

 ## Common Modules